gtluu/timsconvert/README.md

 ### Setting Up Your Local Environment

 If you prefer to run TIMSCONVERT locally via Nextflow or the CLI, you can set up an environment to do so.
-Please note that TIMSCONVERT should be run under Linux or Windows Subsystem for Linux (WSL) if using Windows 10.
+Please note that TIMSCONVERT should be run under Linux or Windows. macOS is not supported.

+#### Install Anaconda on Linux

-1. Download and install Anaconda.
+1. Download and install Anaconda for [Linux](https://repo.anaconda.com/archive/Anaconda3-2021.11-Linux-x86_64.sh).
 Follow the prompts to complete installation.
-Anaconda3-2021.11 is used as an example here.
+Anaconda3-2021.11 for Linux is used as an example here.
 ```
 wget https://repo.anaconda.com/archive/Anaconda3-2021.11-Linux-x86_64.sh
 bash /path/to/Anaconda3-2021.11-Linux-x86_64.sh